 Smooth earth snakes have a gray or dark brown base color that helps them hide in the soil and at the base of trees in the forest.
 When you’re hiking in Shawnee or Pike forests make sure that you’re checking the bases of trees, old logs, and underneath leaf piles for snakes.
 That’s where smooth earth snakes prefer to hide.

 The eastern milk snake is also sometimes called the “farmer’s friend”.
 That’s because this snake thrives on rodents of all kinds.
 Usually, the eastern milk snake is found in the woods, in meadows, on farms, and in barns and outbuildings where it can find a lot of rodents to eat.
 Eastern milk snakes are typically reddish-brown or brown with black markings.

-They don’t often get to be longer than about three feet long although they can be as small as two feet long.
+They don’t often get to be longer than about 3 feet long although they can be as small as 2 feet long.

 Gray Rat Snake (Pantherophis spiloides)